Culture of Mongolia: Traditional values

 Among the topics that are mentioned from the oldest works of Mongolian literature to modern soft pop songs are love for mothers, parents and homesickness, a longing for the place where one grew up.
 Horses have always played an important role in daily life as well as in the arts.
 Mongolians have a lot of epic heroes from ancient times.
 Hospitality is so important in the steppes that it is traditionally taken for granted.
-The Mongolian word for hero, baatar, appears frequently in personal names, and even in the name of Mongolia's capital, Ulaanbaatar, means "red hero" (Улаанбаатар, Ulan Bator).
+Hospitality developed alongside Mongolia's nomadic pastoral way of life, where travelers arriving at a rural encampment were traditionally offered food, drink, and shelter as part of established social obligations.The Mongolian word for hero, baatar, appears frequently in personal names, and even in the name of Mongolia's capital, Ulaanbaatar, means "red hero" (Улаанбаатар, Ulan Bator).
 The word was introduced in the Middle Ages to many non-Mongolic languages by conquering Mongol-speaking nomads, and now exists in different forms such as the Bulgarian language, Russian, Polish, Hungarian, Persian, North Indian and Georgian.
 Traditional words such as temuuleh signified a way to describe creativity and passion; temuuleh was used in several Mongol words and had the meaning: "to rush headlong, to be inspired or to have a sense of creative thought, and even to take a flight of fancy."
 It can be seen from Mongolian perspective as "the look in the eye of a horse that is racing where it wants to go, no matter what the rider wants."
+The nomadic lifestyle also encouraged strong family cooperation and mutual support, as mobility and shared responsibilities were essential for survival on the Eurasian steppe.